qzydustin/qzydustin.github.io/_posts/2022-07-28-essential-linux-command-toolkit-for-everyday-use.md

 ---
-title: Collection for Common Linux Command
+title: Essential Linux Command Toolkit for Everyday Use
 date: 2022-07-28 15:02:35 -0700
 category: Technology
 ---

+This compilation is designed to be a handy reference for common Linux commands, helping both new and seasoned users navigate various system tasks with ease.

-## systemd
+## Systemd

-Systemd executes the configuration files in the /etc/systemd/system directory at system start-up.
+Systemd, the system and service manager for Linux, executes configuration files found in /etc/systemd/system during startup.

-- Common commands
+- **Key Systemd Commands**

   ```shell
   systemctl enable httpd